yWorks/yfiles-for-html-demos/demos/application-features/rotatablenodes/README.md

 - Select a node by clicking it and note the additional rotation handle.
 - Rotate a node by dragging the rotation handle.
-- Enable snapping to snap the rotation to the coordinate axis and other rotated nodes.
-You can hold Shift to prevent snapping.
+- Observe how nodes, when rotated, are snapped to the coordinate axes and other rotated nodes.
+You can hold Alt to prevent snapping or disable it in the toolbar.
 - Create edges between nodes.
 Note that port candidates are rotated with the node, as are ports.
 - Add a label to a node and rotate the node.
 Observe how the label rotates with the node.
 Try moving the label to see how possible label positions are also affected by the node's rotation.
 - Run a layout.
 Observe how rotated nodes fit naturally into the computed layout.